aiur100/serverless-boilerplate/README.md

 * Tests are in the `test` directory
 * Run tests: `npm run test`

+### AWS Resources
+* All AWS resources should be defined in the `./stack/` directory as `.yml` files.
+*

+### AWS Cognito Configuration
+* Your AWS Cognito configuration is defined in `./stack/cognito.yml`
+* This is the same configuration that is used for local and any other remote stage.

 ## Production / Stage Deployment
 * **REQUIRED:**